splunk/splunk-connect-for-syslog/docs/sources/Trend/index.md

 ### Options

-Note listed for reference processing utilizes the Microsoft ArcSight log path as this format is a subtype of CEF
+Note: listed for reference; processing utilizes the Microsoft ArcSight log path as this format is a subtype of CEF

 | Variable       | default        | description    |
 |----------------|----------------|----------------|